vmware-archive/automotive-iot-samples/README.md

 ## Introduction

 This repository contains the cloud endpoints for the Automotive IoT Sample.
-With this sample, we show case three different possible usecases for an automotive IoT application.
-The usecases are listed bellow:
+With this sample, we show case three different possible use cases for an automotive IoT application.

 **Three Usecases:**